China's movie market booms with local content, cinema expansion

-HONG KONG (Reuters) - In “American Dreams in China”, Cheng Dongqing is giving a lecture in an abandoned factory in Beijing.
+HONG KONG, Aug 22 (Reuters) - In “American Dreams in China”, Cheng Dongqing is giving a lecture in an abandoned factory in Beijing.
 Snow falls through the damaged roof and a power cut sends students reaching for their flashlights.

 The movie, about how young Chinese in the 1990s tried every means to learn English so they could study overseas, is part of a boom in domestic productions that is outpacing foreign films at the box office in China - the world’s second-largest market after the United States and Canada.